wznmickey/Three2OneTerminator/README.md

 * Good Model organization.
 * Good file organization.
 * Low delay and continuous of Critical Resources and Control Points flowing.
+* High efficiency thanks to the proper use of dict

 ## Viewing